 Data silos often appear quietly within everyday business operations.
 When systems or departments do not share information effectively, small inefficiencies accumulate and eventually disrupt workflows, reporting accuracy, and customer experiences.

-In many organizations, the sales team manages customer relationships through a CRM platform while customer support uses a separate helpdesk system.
+In many businesses, the sales team manages customer relationships through a CRM platform while customer support uses a separate helpdesk system.
 When these systems are not integrated, support agents cannot see the expectations set during the sales process.

 As a result, customers may need to repeat their information when requesting assistance.
 At the same time, sales representatives might attempt upsells without knowing the customer is experiencing unresolved issues, creating a frustrating experience.